-We believe that the actions we took during 2015 have positioned our company for further enhancement of shareholder value.
-We also believe that completion of the spin off allows us to pursue a more focused strategy of growth.
+We believe that the actions we have taken over the last few years have positioned our company for further enhancement of shareholder value with strong and consistent growth.
 We will continue to actively manage our portfolio, identify growth opportunities in key industries and produce new products that differentiate us in the marketplace by combining design and innovation.
-By continuing our disciplined execution of our strategy, we believe that we will increase shareholder value.
+By focusing on our disciplined execution of our strategy, we believe that our positive momentum will continue.